Below you can find slides of lectures and other supporting material for ESM 2019.

 Poster clip = Short (1 slide, 1-2 min) poster presentation (teaser)

-Please note that lectures of Prof. Abelmann require your previous preparation - see the corresponding abstracts [abs1, abs2].
-An evidence-based, interactive teaching method - Peer instruction - will be used during these 2 sessions.
+Lectures of Prof. Abelmann required your previous preparation - see the corresponding abstracts [abs1, abs2].
+An evidence-based, interactive teaching method - Peer instruction - was used during these 2 sessions.

 Practical are organized to practice the use of numerical, analytical or experimental techniques, related to topics covered by the lectures.
 Computers will be provided on-site and readily setup for the practicals.

-Each practical is typically 2h.
-Attendees will be asked on-site for their wishes to attend such or such practicals, however it is not possible to attend all of them.
-On the average, three to four practicals may be attended by each participant.
-The list of practicals will be updated on a regular basis.
+Each practical is typically 2h or 4h (e.g. experimental ones).
+Attendees will be asked on-site for their wishes to attend such or such practicals, however, it is not possible to attend all of them.
+All participants had possibility to attend 3 practicals.

 A library consisting of a large set of books dedicated to various aspects of Magnetism is on display during the entire School.
 Its purpose is first to get students aware of the existing books, get acquainted with their use, and also serve as a support for activities during the School.
-See the list of books on display at ESM2017.
+2019 List of books, see also the list of books on display at ESM2017.

-We encourage participants to bring posters to present their work.
-Students are asked to present their poster in a one-slide-two-minutes presentation as an exercice to summarize their work.
+We encourage participants to bring posters (A0 portrait) to present their work.
+Posters will be hanged during coffee breaks and special sessions.
+Students are asked to present their poster in a one-slide-one-minute (max 2 slides/2min) presentation (poster clips) as an exercice to summarize their work.
+Please have such slides prepared in an electronic format!